-Playwright, actor, and professor Anna Deavere Smith uses her singular brand of theatre to highlight issues of community, character, and diversity in America.
+Playwright, actor, and educator Anna Deavere Smith uses her singular brand of theatre to explore issues of community, character, and diversity in America.
 The MacArthur Foundation honored Smith with the “Genius” Fellowship for creating “a new form of theatre — a blend of theatrical art, social commentary, journalism, and intimate reverie.”

 - Anna Deavere Smith Interviewed on Bill Moyers Journal

 - Anna Deavere Smith at the TED Conference

 - HBO Film: Anna Deavere Smith: A YoungArts Masterclass

 - Twilight: Los Angeles (2015)